eProsima/Micro-XRCE-DDS-docs/docs/installation.rst

     * ``latest``: `Micro XRCE-DDS Client develop <https://github.com/eProsima/Micro-XRCE-DDS-Client/tree/develop>`_ branch)
     * ``vM.m.p``: `Micro XRCE-DDS Client tagged <https://github.com/eProsima/Micro-XRCE-DDS-Client/tags>`_ versions, with the *Major*, *minor*, *patch* structure.

-    The accepted arguments for ``<<args>>`` are the examples' executable names, along with the arguments required for each example to work.
+    The accepted arguments for ``<<args>>`` are the examples' executable names, followed by the arguments required for each example to work.
     `Here <https://github.com/eProsima/Micro-XRCE-DDS-Client/tree/master/examples>`_ you can find a list of all the available examples; note that they may differ between *master* and *develop* branches and tagged versions.

 .. _install_gen: